This page contains affiliate links from which I'll receive commissions!

 I know some of you will set up something in GitHub to take advantage of automatic git push sync on Cloudflare.

 Use Lasso to manage affiliate links: Lasso is a WordPress plugin for affiliate link management.
-It checks if affiliate links are broken and display affiliate boxes that may increase the conversion rate.
+It checks if affiliate links are broken and displays affiliate boxes that may increase the conversion rate.
 It’s a WordPress plugin, so slower than HTaccess or Cloudflare Worker redirects.
 It’s for people on WordPress who need a graphic interface.
+I use them for Amazon Associates only for the API access.

 ClickMagick: This affiliate link manager removes the stress from your server.
 It also makes it easy to redirect affiliate links with geo-localization.
-The con of this method is that you get billed by clicks on your links their servers has to process.
+The con of this method is that you get billed by clicks on your links.
 (Starting at $37/mth for up to 10,000 clicks a month).
-The pros are that you can protect your links from bots, and do split testing and retargeting.
+The pros are that you can protect your links from bots and do split testing.

 Recommended Reading: